dbanetto/uni/vote-rigging/report.md

 # Purpose
 <!--
-Which of these purposes does you backdoor implement? direct vote-manipulation hack attacks aimed at breaking the authentication mechanism for PINs or administrative access
+Which of these purposes does you backdoor implement?
+ * direct vote-manipulation hack
+ * attacks aimed at breaking the authentication mechanism for PINs or administrative access

-hacks directed at defeating voter anonymity (this allow vote bribing) denial-of-service that is not triggered until the last moments of the election or only discovered after the election -->
+ * hacks directed at defeating voter anonymity (this allow vote bribing)
+ * denial-of-service that is not triggered until the last moments of the election or only discovered after the election -->

+The purpose of the hack is to discredit the confidentiality of the election ballot.
+This is achieved by removing the voter anonymity by exporting the ballot and ensuring the ballot order can be restored.
+The result of this hack allows the paymasters to associate the full ballot with an individual based on the order that they voted.

 # Trigger
 <!--